-PGY1= The first year of the program from New Student Orientation to last day of the Summer quarter.
+PGY 1= The first year of the program from New Student Orientation to last day of the Summer quarter.

-PGY2= The day after the last day of the Summer quarter (students on break) to the last scheduled day of clinical rotations (late September of graduating year).
+PGY 2 = The day after the last day of the Summer quarter (students on break) to the last scheduled day of clinical rotations (late September of graduating year- exact date is provided at New Student Orientation (PGY 1 Quarter and Recess Schedule) and Clinical Orientation (Clinical Rotation Schedule- indicates rotations for entire clinical year (may be subject to change)).